Research often produces results that can be exploited commercially in the form of new products, new chemicals, new applications, etc.

 Note that – contrary to popular belief – it is not possible to obtain a world patent.

 The patent right entails the exclusive right to commercial use of the invention, including manufacturing and marketing.
 See in particular section 3 ff of the Patent Act.
 Patent protection can last for up to 20 years.

 Utility model rights

 Any creation which can be industrially exploited, and which involves a solution to a technical problem, may be registered as a utility model in accordance with the provisions of the Danish Utility Models Act.
 A utility model registration is sometimes called a “small patent”, and the purpose of the Act is among other things to provide a kind of mini-patent protection of minor inventions which are not sufficiently profitable to patent, including inventions made by private individuals.

 The following outlines some of the differences between patent rights and utility model rights:

-- The duration of the utility model protection is shorter than the patent right protection: 3 years with possibility of extension for a maximum of 10 years.
+- The duration of the utility model protection is shorter than the patent right protection: 3 years with the possibility of extension for a maximum of 10 years.
 Patent protection, however, lasts up to 20 years.

 For researchers, the possibility of patenting will often be preferable to the rules on utility model protection.

-Researchers’ right to own inventions
+Researchers’ right to their own inventions

 - For employees at universities, governmental research institutions, public hospitals, regional and GEUS research institutions, the provisions of the Act on Inventions at Public Research Institutions apply.